 - Roadway Worker Safety: In The Zone

-This course focuses on crucial safety issues of importance to workers whose job may place them in proximity to passing traffic.
+This course focuses on crucial safety issues for workers whose job may require them to be in close proximity to passing traffic.
 The course discusses common risks these workers face and outlines ways to avoid injuries.

 - Scaffold Safety